ably/docs/README.md

 Then, when accessing `/redirect-from-this-path/`, you'll be redirected to the affected template.

-**IMPORTANT:** The values used in the `redirect_from` list should be the original URL's, not the name of the file that the URL was generated from.
+**IMPORTANT:** The values used in the `redirect_from` list should be the URL without the file extension.
+E.g. `general/versions/v0.8/webhooks` not `general/versions/v0.8/webhooks.textile`.

 ### Updating the redirects YAML file